 In a considerable majority of cases involving salmonella, a person will not die.
 There are instances when salmonella proves fatal.
 In most instances in which a person dies because of exposure to salmonella, that individual was already suffering from some other type of health issue.
 In the alternative, a person who dies from salmonella is also apt to be elderly or very young.

 The other disease to be aware of that is transmitted via rat droppings is hantavirus.
 A person infected with the strain of hantavirus found in the United States has more than a 30 percent chance of dying of what is known as hantavirus pulmonary syndrome.

 Hantavirus pulmonary syndrome is a hemorrhagic condition.
 What this means in the case of hantavirus is that the virus itself attacks the capillaries in a person’s lungs.
-This causes blood to poor into the lungs, with life threatening consequences.
+This causes blood to pour into the lungs, with life-threatening consequences.